 Memorable Manitobans: Richard Coe Henders (1853-1932)

 Born at Yelverton, Ontario on 6 July 1853, son of Henry Henders and Frances Coe, he attended Bowmanville High School and Victoria University (Cobourg, Ontario).
-On 20 June 1878, he married Caroline S. Higgins (?-?).
-He was a Methodist minister for twenty years, and a farmer at Culross.
+He farmed at Culross and was a Methodist minister for twenty years.
+On 20 June 1878, he married Caroline Sophia Higgins (1857-1938) and they had two sons: Harold Henders (1881-?) and Ewart Henders (1891-?).
 He was President of the Manitoba Grain Growers’ Association and Vice-President of the Canadian Council of Agriculture.
-Elected to the House of Commons for Macdonald in 1917, he did not seek re-election in 1921, being replaced by W. J. Lovie.
+Elected to the House of Commons for Macdonald in 1917, he did not seek re-election in 1921, being replaced by William James Lovie.
 He died at his Winnipeg home, 243 Belvidere Street, on 2 May 1932 and was buried in the Elmwood Cemetery.

 “Grain Growers third convention,” Brandon Sun, 16 February 1905, page 18.

 “Farm leader dead,” Winnipeg Tribune, 2 May 1932, page 3.